 The PACE provider must maintain a single, comprehensive medical record for each beneficiary, in accordance with accepted professional standards.
-The medical record must meet the following requirements:
+The medical record must be:

-- Be complete;
+- 1. Complete;

-- Accurately documented;
+- 2. Accurately documented;

-- Readily accessible;
+- 3. Readily accessible;

-- Systemically organized;
+- 4. Systemically organized;

-- Available to all staff; and
+- 5. Available to all staff; and

-- Maintained and housed at the at the provider's site.
+- 6. Maintained and housed at the at the provider's site.